-Shell made the required certification at the time of submittal of its RIPDES permit 270.279. applications.
-Shell made the required certification at the time of development and submission of its SWPPP.
-272.281.
-Shell made these certifications without disclosing information in its possession that was relied on by the company in its business decision-making regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges associated with these factors.
-Shell made these certifications without developing and implementing a SWPPP based on information in its possession that was relied on by the company in its business decisionmaking regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges associated with these factors.
-Shell made these certifications without addressing spill prevention and control 274.283. procedures based on information in its possession that was relied on by the company in its business decision-making, regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges and/or releases associated with these factors.
+- 279. Shell made the required certification at the time of submittal of its RIPDES permit applications. - 280.
+Shell made the required certification at the time of development and submission of its SWPPP. - 281.
+Shell made these certifications without disclosing information in its possession that was relied on by the company in its business decision-making regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges associated with these factors. - 282.
+Shell made these certifications without developing and implementing a SWPPP based on information in its possession that was relied on by the company in its business decision-making regarding the factors discussed in Section IV.A, supra, and the substantial risks of pollutant discharges associated with these factors.